aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 #### **Non-surgical management**

-Vision can be adequately improved in some keratoconics with glasses or soft contact lenses.
+Vision can be adequately improved in some keratoconics with [glasses](https://www.innovativeeyecare.com.au/what-we-do/glasses) or [soft contact lenses](https://www.innovativeeyecare.com.au/what-we-do/soft-contact-lenses).
 However, with disease progression these become less and less effective.
-It's at this point that several options can be considered in consultation with your optometrist.
+At this point, several options can be considered in consultation with your optometrist.

-**Bespoke contact lenses:** This includes rigid gas permeable (RGP) and scleral lenses.
+**Bespoke contact lenses:** This includes [rigid gas permeable (RGP)](https://www.innovativeeyecare.com.au/what-we-do/gas-permeable-contact-lenses) and [scleral lenses](https://www.innovativeeyecare.com.au/what-we-do/scleral-contact-lenses).
 All optometrists at Innovative Eye Care have a strong background in keratoconus management and research, using [Innovative Contacts](http://innovativecontacts.com.au/) to design and produce rigid lenses for our patients.
 It's important for keratoconic patients to be assessed and fitted by an experienced optometrist.
 Poorly fitting contact lenses have been shown to promote the progression of the disease in some individuals and can cause permanent vision loss through scarring.<sup>11,12</sup>

 ![](/uploads/kc-before-after-scleral.png)